mpalash/aliakbarmehta/content/how-to-work-together-extended-notes-on-collaboration.md

 ---
-title: Mif ~ How to work together?
+title: How to work together?
 Extended notes on collaboration
 subtitle: podcast series as collaboration between PLATFORM and Museum of Impossibe Forms
 layout: content
 tags: